 6. Survey Requirements (See appendices 1 and 2)

 6.1 Inspections should be carried out in accordance with the Valuation Office Agency Code of Practice.
 Arrangements for inspecting properties (Non-Domestic Rating)

 6.2 Garden centres should be measured to Net Internal Area (NIA) for rating purposes in accordance with the RICS Code of Measuring Practice 6th edition or its replacement.

-6.3 When inspecting a garden centre, referencers/ property inspectors should record the location and description of the garden centre to include the following:-
+6.3 When inspecting a garden centre, property inspectors should record the location and description of the garden centre to include the following:

-On inspection it is first necessary to consider the Unit of Assessment.
-Details of any third party occupiers within the centre including the extent and location of the occupation within the centre and also the terms that the occupation is held.
-Typically, Conservatory Display areas, Aquatics, Cafes, Car washes in car parks etc. See Rating Manual - Section 3 Part 1: Occupation and The Hereditament.
+6.4 On inspection it is first necessary to consider the unit of assessment.
+Details should be gathered of any third party occupiers within the garden centre including the extent and location of the occupation and also the terms that the occupation is held.
+These are typically conservatory display areas, retailers commonly found on the high street, aquatics, cafes, car washes in car parks etc. See Rating Manual: Section 3 Part 1 - Occupation and The Hereditament.